Smithx10/sdc-docker/docs/api/features/networks.md

 The external network ipv4 address used by a container can be changed by setting the `triton.network.public_ipv4` label to the desired ipv4 address that is available in the `triton.network.public` network.
-The account must be set as an owner on `triton.network.public` network.
+The account must be set as an owner on the `triton.network.public` network.

 ## Related